dateraon/csc232-f24-project-3/README.md

 ## Project Structure

-- `data/`: Contains directories for fitness logs and robot configurations generated during simulations.
+- `data/`: Contains directories for sensor logs
 - `pyrosim/`: Includes modules for interfacing with the Pyrosim simulator.
 - `analyze.py`: Script for analyzing and visualizing the results of the evolutionary process.
 - `constants.py`: Defines global constants and parameters for the simulation.